srngx/two-tier-flask-project/README.md

 ## Notes

-- Make sure to replace placeholders (e.g., `your_username`, `your_password`, `your_database`) with your actual MySQL configuration.
+- Make sure to replace my github username password and database with yours. e.g. `your_username`, `your_password`, `your_database`) with your actual MySQL configuration.

-- This is a basic setup for demonstration purposes.
-In a production environment, you should follow best practices for security and performance.

 - Be cautious when executing SQL queries directly.
 Validate and sanitize user inputs to prevent vulnerabilities like SQL injection.